nannou-org/nannou/guide/src/tutorials/basics/moving-a-circle-about.md

 To do this, we will make use of the ever wonderful [sinewave](https://en.wikipedia.org/wiki/Sine_wave).

-These can be generated like this in nannou by taking the progressed time of the application and feeding it to a sine function.
+These can be generated in nannou by taking the progressed time of the application and feeding it to a sine function.
 ```rust
 let sine = app.time.sin();
 ```